MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

     interface IEndSessionRequest {
       conversationId: string;
       reason?: JingleReason;
+      fromHeadset?: boolean
     }
     ```
   * `conversationId: string` conversation id of the session to end.
+  * `fromHeadset?: boolean` Optional: if `true` do not call headsets library functions, if `false` call headsets library functions
   * `reason?: JingleReason` Optional: defaults to `success`.
 This is for internal usage and should not be provided in custom applications.

 Returns: a promise that fullfils once the session has ended